-St Oliver Plunkett Primary School is completely opposed to bullying behaviour in all its forms, to any member of the school community.
+St Oliver Plunkett Primary School is completely opposed to bullying behaviour in all its forms, to any member of the school community by any member of the school community.
 We believe that all pupils have the right to learn in a safe and supported environment where every pupil is valued and supported to become confident individuals.